grizlibier/wcomf/README.md

 -> spells will take multiple turns to cast (finding the book/scroll, reading the spell and casting it needs time after all), think before using them

--> you'll start off with 70 thrist now
+-> you'll start off with 70 thirst now due to lower change of finding water

 - New items and crafting recipes